 Small lockable rooms in the Du Bois Library are available to graduate students and faculty.
 The Library Circulation Services Department is responsible for the assignment of carrels.
 As the number of available carrels will not meet the demand, the Faculty Senate Research Library Council established a priority assignment of carrels by user and carrel (size and location) type on a semester or yearly basis.
 “Day use” or “unassigned” open carrels have been set aside on the 7th and 10th floors for the convenience of students looking for a quiet place to study or research away from the Lower Level and 2nd and 5th floor quiet study areas.

 Priority for carrel assignment:

-- Current UM Doctoral students and retired faculty.
+- Current UM Doctoral students, disability services and retired faculty.

 - Current UM Masters’ students.